ninidawson/syslib23/README.md

 # System Librarianship
-Notes on Syteml Librarianship.
+Notes on Systems Librarianship.
-Following along with lecture to to practice creating a GitHub Repo and to use Git on the command line.
+Following along with lecture to practice creating a GitHub Repo and to use Git on the command line.